dianastebbins/mark-it-react/README.md

 * [MySql](https://dev.mysql.com/downloads/installer/)
 * [MySqlworkbench](https://dev.mysql.com/downloads/workbench/)

 In order to install, first download the files.
-Then you would open the terminal and type ```npm install``` .
-This will install all the npm packages listed under the dependencies in the package.json.( such as MySQL, express, express-handlebars, Node) Then you will open  MySQLworkbench and copy the data in schema.sql file in a SQL file.
-Once you click on the execute button database table is created for you locally.
-Then you will open terminal again and type the command ``` node server.js```.
-This will connect the server.
-Finally you will type ```localhost:8080``` in the browserwindow and use the application.
-If you would like to make changes to the application code files , you will have to restart the server after each change.
-To avoid that, you can install nodemon and use the command ```nodemon``` in the terminal so that it will automatically restart the server for you after each change.
+Then you would open terminal and type ```npm install``` .
+This will install all the npm packages listed under the dependencies in the package.json.
+Then you will type the command ``` npm start```.
+This will start the react app at the port 300 in the browser.
+Finally you will type ```localhost:3000``` in the browser window and use the application.

 ## Usage

-To use this application, you can [click here](https://quizpanda.herokuapp.com/).
+To use this application, you can [click here](#).

-Upon clicking on the link above, you will create a user and password in the app, then you will be able to create a quiz with passing in questions and once finished by adding one or more email addresses, it will send an acces code to them to take the quiz.
-If you want to update your email or password in the acount , it can be done in the acount tab.
-You can delete a quiz or you can edit an existing quiz as well.
+Upon clicking on the link above, you will create a user and password in the app, ...

 ![gif1](./app/public/assets/images/gif1.gif)